Rosuav/Gypsum/plugins/README.rst

 prompt (if any) will be retained, which is normal behaviour for local operations.
 Note though that this should be unusual; commands should normally work locally, and input hooks (see below) should manipulate text sent to the server.
+It's also (therefore) not fully supported, so you're on your own here.
+Perhaps in the future there will be a formal function for sending commands, which will deal with all this, but not in current versions.

 Hook - 'inherit hook'
 ---------------------